I just fancied curating a cool collection of vintage polar bear art prints this week.

 Polar bears feature on the wonderful Larousse vintage animal posters collection along with many other popular mammals.
 There is also a wonderful scene of polar bears and Eskimos in this vintage geography poster of Yaggy’s.

-You should check out some of the other fabulous free vintage zoological illustrations and art work on Pictureboxblue.
+You should check out some of the other fabulous free vintage zoological illustrations and artwork on Pictureboxblue including other popular zoo animals such as giraffe drawings.